cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpsupport-gp-log-collector.md

 **`-with-gptext`**

-Collect all GPText logs along with Greenplum logs.
+Collect all GPText logs along with Cloudberry logs.

 **`-with-gptext-only`**